Abraham3stack/atomity-frontend-challenge/README.md

 - **Pod level** → Detailed resource usage

 Users can **click to drill down** through each level, mimicking a real cloud monitoring dashboard.

 ---

+## 📌 Context

+This project was originally built as part of a frontend engineering assessment and has since been refined into a standalone portfolio project.
+It demonstrates real-world dashboard design, interactive data exploration, and modern frontend architecture.

+---